jcoliz/AzFn.IoTHubTrigger/AzFn.IotHubDigitalTwins/README.md

 ## Send data from the device client

-This example is set up to use the [I2CTemperatureHumidityMonitor](https://github.com/jcoliz/AzDevice.IoTHubWorker/tree/main/examples/I2cTempHumidityMonitor) example client from the [AzDevice.IoTHubWorker](https://github.com/jcoliz/AzDevice.IoTHubWorker) project.
+This example is set up work seamlessly with the [I2CTemperatureHumidityMonitor](https://github.com/jcoliz/AzDevice.IoTHubWorker/tree/main/examples/I2cTempHumidityMonitor) example client from the [AzDevice.IoTHubWorker](https://github.com/jcoliz/AzDevice.IoTHubWorker) project.
 Note that this example will send simulated data by default, so there's no need to build out the whole Raspberry Pi physical setup.
 However, if you DO build that out, it will work great with this example as well.